 Inactivebox appears after a bank account has been created.
 It can be checked if the account is closed.
 (Bank accounts cannot be deleted from Manager if they have any past transactions, because doing so would eliminate the records of those transactions and affect active Balance Sheet accounts.)
 If the box is checked, the bank account will not appear in lists for transactions in the Receipts or Payments tabs.
 The account will be greyed out in the Bank and Cash Accounts tab listing.
 Edit it to restore to active status.

 You should only add bank accounts that belong to the business.
 Personal credit cards and personal bank accounts used infrequently for business transactions should not be added as bank accounts.
 Transactions using such personal funds should be entered as expense claims.

 Brilliant Industries, an Australian company, has one business bank account used to receive money from customers and pay suppliers and employees.
 The business also maintains an account with a London bank for transactions in the United Kingdom.
 The business owner occasionally uses a personal credit card for business expenses.
 Brilliant Industries creates two bank accounts in different currencies:

 Brilliant Industries does not create a bank account for the personal credit card of the owner because it is a personal account.
 The owner’s use of the personal credit card will be recorded in the Expense Claims tab.

-Its Bank Accounts tab shows both accounts with greater detail in their denominated currencies, including pending transactions and cleared balances, in their respective, denominated currencies:
+Its Bank Accounts tab shows both accounts with greater detail in their denominated currencies, including pending transactions and cleared balances:

-Northwind can see individual bank account transactions by drilling down on any of the blue figures:
+Brilliant can see individual bank transactions by drilling down on any of the blue figures: